odoo/documentation/content/administration/install/packages.rst

 <https://www.odoo.com/page/download>`_.

 .. note::
-   It is required to be logged in as a paying customer or partner to download the Enterprise packages.
+   It is required to be logged in as a paying on-premise customer or partner to download the Enterprise packages.

 .. _install/packages/linux: